rjstenberg/conversation-analytics/README.md

 ### Authentication

-Speaker diarization uses Pyannote, which requires a Hugging Face account.
+Speaker diarisation uses Pyannote, which requires a Hugging Face account.

 Before running the project: